tachibana-shin/assistant.koplugin/README.md

 #### Standard Usage

 1. Open any book in KOReader
-2. Highlight text you want to analyze
+2. Highlight the text you want to analyze
 3. Tap the highlight and select "Assistant"
 4. Choose an action:
    - **Ask**: Ask a specific question about the text